BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean-Boulevard.md

 <p>
 I also spent time in a different condo on Ocean Boulevard, just down the road.
 That one had a direct oceanfront view.
-It had a sliding glass window with a balcony overlooking the ocean:
+It had a sliding glass door with a balcony overlooking the ocean:
 <div align="center">
   <img style="height: 75%; width: 100%;" src="https://bradleyculley.github.io/images/oceanfront-condo-balcony.jpg" />
 </div>